 Here we detail our security measures to ensure your data is kept safe, when & how your data is disposed of and how you can access or edit your Personal Information.

 4.1 Security and Location of your Personal Information

 Data and Personal Information collected from you will be stored at a destination within the European Economic Area (“EEA”) and by submitting, posting, sharing your Personal Information, you acknowledge that this transfer, storing or processing will take place.
 If we do send your personal data outside of the EEA, we will ensure that adequate safeguards are put in place to protect your personal data.

 The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security and any transmission of data and Personal Information over the internet is done so at your own risk.

 4.2 Personal Information Post Use of Prospela Services

-After you leave Prospela (i.e. close your accounts), Prospela, its affiliated companies and service providers reserve the right to retain certain information of yours for business purposes permitted by law and in a safe and secure manner for a commercial period of time.
+After you leave Prospela (i.e. close your accounts), Prospela, its affiliated companies and service providers reserve the right to retain certain information of yours for business purposes permitted by law (including for child safeguarding purposes) and in a safe and secure manner for a commercial period of time.
+This will typically be at least until the student/Mentee becomes 18 years of age, however, if law requires a person to be older than 18 years of age to be considered an adult then this information will be held until the student/Mentee reaches this older age.
 Prospela may also retain your Personal Information after you have closed your account if necessary to comply with legal obligations, maintain security or any other reasonable purpose.